nicksolomon/binfer/README.md

 -   Input: A data frame and a function of a single variable
 -   Ouput: A data frame with the name of the function added as an attribute

-1.  `simulate` the posterior distribution
+1.  `draw` from the posterior distribution

 -   Input: A data frame, a control parameter
 -   Output: A data frame of draws from the posterior distribution